neutrofoton/neutrofoton.github.io/source/_posts/2016-09-19-mono-multiple-application-on-a-virtual-host.markdown

 ```

-To configure virtual host have multiple applications, we have to modify the site config file as follow.
-We are going to add 2 applications to this virtual host
+The steps to enable site config is the same as privious post.
+To make virtual host have multiple applications, we have to modify the site config file as follow.
+In this sample, We are going to add 2 applications to this virtual host

 ``` xml